hetznercloud/apps/apps/hetzner/wireguard/README.md

 ## Updating

-While WireGuard and the WireGuard cli tools can be regularly updated using `apt update` and `apt upgrade`, the Caddy webserver and wireguard-ui are manually installed.
+While WireGuard and the WireGuard cli tools can be regularly updated using `apt update` and `apt upgrade`, the Caddy webserver and WireGuard UI are manually installed.

 You can download the latest Caddy `caddy_*_linux_amd64.tar.gz` from their [releases page](https://github.com/caddyserver/caddy/releases) and extract it: